darklang/docs/README.md

 }
 ```

-For more information about adding new docs, get familiar with
+For more information about adding new docs, see the guide on
 [adding items to the sidebar](https://docusaurus.io/docs/sidebar/items).

 ### 🔵 Adding items to your site's top navigation bar